 New Icons for Charging and Casting

 Further, Microsoft is working on small things to improve the cohesiveness of Windows 11.
 As part of the Windows 11 22H2 update, you get a new charging icon that looks clean and readable.
 It shows a small lightning bolt indicator for charging to make it more glanceable.
 On the other hand, if you cast your Windows 11, a ‘cast’ icon will appear on the Taskbar.
 Pretty cool, right?

 Vivid Color Profile Toggle

-In the Windows 11 22H2 build, if you have a laptop or desktop with more than one color profile, you will be able to apply the “Vivid” color profile right from Windows 11’s Quick Settings panel.
+In the Windows 11 2022 update, if you have a laptop or desktop with more than one color profile, you will be able to apply the “Vivid” color profile right from Windows 11’s Quick Settings panel.
 You can click the pen icon in Quick Settings and add the “Vivid” tile.
 This will boost the colors on your display with a single click.